Massachusetts is one of the only states in the nation where the homeschool policy is determined by the local school board.

 Regulation

-Massachusetts homeschool families are governed by a school committee in their area that sets local policies.
+Massachusetts has one option for homeschooling, and homeschool families are governed by a school committee in their area that sets local policies.
 Each district approves and provides homeschool guidance to families with children between the ages of 6 and 16.
 The state directs families to their local district for more information.
 Massachusetts is the only state in the nation with this sort of variable policy.
 No formal attendance requirements are listed on the state website; perhaps districts have different policies.
 Homeschools must provide instruction in certain subjects, in duration, and on pace with the local district.
 For example, according to the state Department of Education, “instruction in all the studies required by law equals in thoroughness and efficiency, and in the progress made therein, that in the public schools in the same town.”

 The state requires parents to notify their local district in writing of their intent to homeschool.
 Districts may review the homeschool plan, proposed materials, curriculum, and methods of instruction.
-There are no minimum parent education requirements or regular testing requirements, however, the superintendent or school committee may require periodic standardized testing to assess student progress.
+There are no minimum parent education requirements, record keeping, or regular testing requirements, however, the superintendent or school committee may require periodic standardized testing to assess student progress.
 Although district policies may serve as de facto regulation of homeschooling, other states regulate more explicitly.

 Massachusetts does not provide access to public school offerings, such as sports, courses, or extracurriculars for nonpublic school students, including homeschooled students.
 Districts may make these decisions locally.
 It does appear that, under Massachusetts law, homeschooled students can access special education services.